10 good corporate governance examples

 Our software solutions provide a system to manage multiple ISO standards, without duplicating workload.

 4) CAPA systems

 To effectively govern the business, leadership need to know about the issues, incidents and accidents, what remedial action has been taken and whether that was sufficient.

 Our CAPA module enables employees to log risks, incidents and vulnerabilities from any device across the business.
 Notifications and workflows are then started, and the status can always be traced.
 This is an essential tool for leadership teams to quickly understand any leaking buckets.

 5) Routine internal audits

 Investing in a routine internal audit programme helps not only identify issues and vulnerabilities, it provides an opportunity to take the temperature of the corporate culture.

 Are employees empowered?
 Are management responsive to employee needs?

-Ideagen provides a suite of auditing solutions which enables you to plan, schedule, audit, and produce instant reports.
+Ideagen provides a suite of internal and external auditing solutions to help you to plan, schedule, audit, and produce instant reports.
 Findings, specific parts of checklists and actions can be sent to leadership.

 6) Training management system